salendron/paas-at-home/services/in-memory-db/README.md

-# In-Memory DB
+# IN-MEMORY-DB
+in-memory-db is a service that does something like redis on a very basic level.
-This service implements a very simple in-memory key-value-storage service.
-It will be used by other services later on, to store data that does not need to exist forever, automatically expirey and needs to be stored and loaded fast.
+It implements a very basic key/value storage that can be used to store data that does not need to be persistet, because the service doesn't od that, but has to be saved and loaded fast.
+It is also implemented to automatically delete data based on an expiration time.
+There is no way to store data permanently!
-Yes I know that redis exists, but this whole project is about being as lightweight as possible and also to show how things internally work on a very high level.
-So let's think about this service as something like a "this is basically how redis works in the most minimal way".
-We will not implement all functionality of redis, because we do not need it.
+Data is lost either after the service restarts or after the set expiration time is over.
+To structure data bit better it implements realms, which is just one layer more to devide data into seperate spaces.
+This can be used to seperate storage spaces for services using this, to eliminate the problem of of key conflicts.
+You can use this if you want a very lightweight in-memory key/value storage and redis is just too much, or use it to see how key/value databases could be implemented in a very basic way.
+It also shows how you can use go routines to do things after a set amount of time asynchronously.

-This service will be able to:
+This service is be able to:
 * Store Data (SET), which will automatically expire.
 * Load Data (GET)
 * Explicitly delete Data (DELETE)
 * List all keys in the DB (LIST-KEYS)
+* List all realms

 ## Development
 This service is developed using Visual Studio Code and requires the following extensions: